You are SPOILT!

 How is the course structured?

-The piece now playing, for example, is the second piece by Mozart, the last movement of his final symphony.
+The piece now playing, for example, is our second piece, composed by Mozart in around 1753.
+It’s the last movement of his final symphony.

-As the course has expanded, I’ve broken it up into three main parts, each accessible from the ‘Courses’ menu at the top of every screen.
+The course itself is structured into three main parts, each accessible from the ‘Courses’ menu at the top of every screen.

 Absolute Beginners start here.

-We take each of our six pieces of music, and examine them through four different lenses:
+We take each of our six pieces and examine them through four different lenses:

-Advanced doesn’t necessarily mean more complicated, just more detailed.
-For example, the first chapter of the advanced chapter – the ‘History’ chapter – is easily accessible to all.
+The first chapter of the advanced chapter – the ‘History’ chapter – is certainly accessible to all.

 There’s plenty of different stuff here.
-Musical Theory, Philosophy, Science, Biography etc. Music touches so many different aspects of our world, it’s really fascinating how much a piece of music can contain.
+Musical Theory, Philosophy, Science, Biography etc. Stuff I’ve spent many many years researching.
+It’s always amazed me what a treasure trove of art, culture, and knowledge a single piece of music can contain.

-Feel free to jump around, there’s plenty to explore.
+Feel free to jump around.
+Plenty to explore.

 What’s the music?

-Here are excerpts from the six pieces, with timecodes below for identification:
+Here are excerpts from the six pieces, with timecodes below for telling where in the clip the come.

 - 00.00 Bach Brandenburg Concerto No.2, First Movement.
 Roughly 1720